-+870 < Mobile subscriber number >
++ <Mobile number>

 - + is the prefix used in front of the country code for international calls.
-This is 00 when calling from countries in Europe and from many other countries. - Mobile subscriber number.
-If the mobile subscriber numbers are available on the SIM card, you can look them up using the display menu system or the web interface. - Display menu system:
+This is 00 when calling from countries in Europe and from many other countries. - Mobile number.
+The first part of the mobile number is always 870, which is the "country code" for the BGAN system.
+For information on the mobile numbers, refer to your airtime subscription.